 1: (V) Technology revolution of low-latency cellular networks

-2: Beyond the satisfaction of connected vehicles using LTE-A, 5G and beyond cellular networks shall play the critical role to supply low-latency networking in massive scale, from engineering and economic considerations.
+2: Beyond the satisfaction of connected vehicles using existing LTE-A and DSRC, 5G and beyond cellular networks, R4/R15 and 5GAA shall play the critical role to supply low-latency networking in massive scale, from engineering and economic considerations.
 Innovative heterogeneous network architecture matched to computing architecture to strike balance in cloud computing and edge computing shall be explored in detail as a new paradigm of radio access networks and core networks in mobile communication networks.
 Self-organizing distributed network realization of flexibility and resilience requiring further novel and simplified SDN/NFV will be introduced.

 1: (VI) Vehicular Networking over Unlicensed Spectrum